Lower bounds on fibered Yang-Mills functionals: generic nefness and semistability of direct images: Introduction

 For $\pi : \mathbb{P}(E^*) \to B$, $L = \mathscr{O}(1)$, where $E$ is some holomorphic vector bundle over a complex compact manifold $B$, one can show that Conjecture holds by the existence of the approximate critical hermitian structures on vector bundles, cf. Daskalopoulos-Wentworth \cite[Definition 3.9]{DaskWent}, and the calculation of the asymptotic slopes of $\sym^k E = R^0 \pi_* L^k$, due to Chen \cite[Theorem 1.2]{ChenVolume}.
-By (\ref{eq_ess_sup_inf1}), the following result is another partial justification of the Conjecture. \begin{thm} The following identity holds $ \sup_{h^L} \inf_{x \in X} \wedge_{\omega_B} \omega_H(x) = \eta_{\min}^{HN}, $ where the supremum is taken among all relatively positive metrics $h^L$ on $L$. \end{thm} \begin{rem} When $X := \mathbb{P}(E^*)$ for some holomorphic vector bundle $E$ over $B$, $L := \mathscr{O}(1)$, and $h^L$ is induced by a Hermitian metric $h^E$ on $E$, follows from Li-Zhang-Zhang \cite[Theorem 1.5]{LiZhaingHN}. \end{rem}
+The following result is another partial justification of the Conjecture. \begin{thm} The following identity holds $ \sup_{h^L} \inf_{x \in X} \wedge_{\omega_B} \omega_H(x) = \eta_{\min}^{HN}, $ where the supremum is taken among all relatively positive metrics $h^L$ on $L$. \end{thm} \begin{rem} When $X := \mathbb{P}(E^*)$ for some holomorphic vector bundle $E$ over $B$, $L := \mathscr{O}(1)$, and $h^L$ is induced by a Hermitian metric $h^E$ on $E$, follows from Li-Zhang-Zhang \cite[Theorem 1.5]{LiZhaingHN}. \end{rem}

 \begin{sloppypar} We assume now that $B$ (and, hence, $X$) is projective.
 Recall that a line bundle $L$ on $X$ is called \textit{nef} if for any irreducible curve $C$ in $X$, $\int_{C} c_1(L) \geq 0$.
-It is well-known that this condition is equivalent to the existence of metrics with an arbitrary small negative part of the curvature, see \cite[Proposition 4.2]{DemSingHermMetr} for a precise statement.
-One of the fundamental concerns in complex geometry is the study of variations of this statement, giving a “dictionary" between algebraic and analytic definitions of various positivity conditions.
-As examples, we have the numerical characterization of the Kähler cone due to Demailly-P{\u{a}}un \cite{DemPaun}, the characterization of pseudoeffectivity in terms of pairing with movable curves due to Boucksom-Demailly-P{\u{a}}un-Peternell \cite{BDPP}, or Andreotti-Grauert theorem \cite{AndrGrauert} and its partial converses, cf. Demailly \cite{DemAndrGrau} or Yang \cite{YangAndrGra}.
-Further down this line, let's explain an application of Theorem \ref{thm_trshld} towards generic fibered nefness.
+It is well-known that this condition is equivalent to the existence of metrics with an arbitrarily small negative part of the curvature, as stated precisely in \cite[Proposition 4.2]{DemSingHermMetr}.
+One of the central concerns in complex geometry is the study of variations of this result, which provides a “dictionary" between the algebraic and analytic definitions of positivity.
+Let us now explain an application of Theorem \ref{thm_trshld} in this context.